ptr727/NxWitness/README.md

     - [https://updates.networkoptix.com/default/30917/linux/nxwitness-server-4.0.0.30917-linux64.deb](https://updates.networkoptix.com/default/30917/linux/nxwitness-server-4.0.0.30917-linux64.deb)
     - [https://updates.networkoptix.com/digitalwatchdog/30917/linux/dwspectrum-server-4.0.0.30917-linux64.deb](https://updates.networkoptix.com/digitalwatchdog/30917/linux/dwspectrum-server-4.0.0.30917-linux64.deb)

-Note, updating the mediaserver inside docker is not supported, to update the server version pull a new docker container, it is the docker way.
+Updating the mediaserver inside docker is not supported, to update the server version pull a new docker container, it is "the docker way".

+There is currently no support to automatically detect newly released versions, and then automatically rebuild when a new version is detected.
+This could possibly be done using page change notifiers and webhooks, with some code to extract the relevant version and URL attributes from the web pages.
+For now I'm manually updating as I notice the versions changing.

 ## Build Process

 With three products and two base images we end up with six different dockerfiles, that all basically look the same.
 Unfortunately Docker does [not support](https://github.com/moby/moby/issues/735) an `include` directive, so I [use](http://bobbynorton.com/posts/includes-in-dockerfiles-with-m4-and-make/) a `Makefile` to dynamically create a `Dockerfile` for every variant.

-I converted the build from Docker Hub automated builds to using GitHub Actions.
-I have yet to implement triggers that update images when the upstream images are updated, for now I build weekly picking up the latest upstream changes and applying patches.

-I should also figure out how to automatically detect newly released versions, and automatically rebuild when a new version is detected.
-This could possibly be done using page change notifiers and webhooks, with some code to extract the relevant version and URL attributes from the web pages.
-For now I'm manually updating as I notice the versions changing.
+The images are updated weekly using GitHub Actions and picks up the latest upstream changes.

 ## Network Optix and Docker